 Following this procedure, patients may experience temporary blurriness for the first week.
 After this time, quality natural outdoor and indoor vision should be restored.
 Results from this surgery are permanent.

 The ideal candidate for multifocal IOLs is someone who has been diagnosed with cataracts and does not wish to wear reading glasses or contact lenses.
-However, those with severe dry eye, irregular astigmatism, or macular degeneration should not receive these lenses.
 The best way to determine if this treatment option is right for you is to schedule a consultation appointment with one of our skilled eye care physicians.

 To learn more about multifocal IOLs and how they can benefit you, contact Eye Care Physicians of New Jersey today to schedule your initial consultation appointment!